Atomzwieback/obsidian-search-mcp/SECURITY.md

 We take security vulnerabilities seriously.
 If you discover a security vulnerability within Obsidian Search MCP, please follow these steps:

 1. **DO NOT** open a public issue
-2. Email details to: contact at atomzwieback.dev
+2. Email details to: contact@atomzwieback.dev
 3. Include the following information:
    - Type of vulnerability
    - Steps to reproduce